ankane/searchkick/README.md

   And [install Active Job](https://github.com/ankane/activejob_backport) for Rails 4.1 and below.
 Jobs are added to a queue named `searchkick`.

-3. Queues
+3. Queuing

   Push ids of records that need updated to a queue and reindex in the background in batches.
 This is more performant than the asynchronous method, which updates records individually.
-See [how to use](#queues).
+See [how to set up](#queuing).

 4. Manual